SublimeCodeIntel/SublimeCodeIntel/README.md

 -   Jump to Symbol Definition - Jump to the file and line of the definition of a symbol.
--   Imports autocomplete - Shows autocomplete with the available modules/symbols in real time.
+-   Imports autocomplete - Shows autocomplete with the available modules/symbols in real-time.
 -   Function Call tooltips - Displays information in the status bar about the working function.

-The package should work in all three platforms (MacOS X, Windows and Linux).
+The package should work on all three platforms (MacOS X, Windows, and Linux).

 [![Click here to lend your support to CodeIntel/SublimeCodeIntel and make a donation!](https://www.paypalobjects.com/en_GB/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VVX4Q9H3924LE)